2018 Hollywood Casino 400

 The 2018 Hollywood Casino 400 was a Monster Energy NASCAR Cup Series race held on October 21, 2018, at Kansas Speedway in Kansas City, Kansas.
 Contested over 267 laps on the 1.5 mile (2.4 km) intermediate speedway, it was the 32nd race of the 2018 Monster Energy NASCAR Cup Series season, sixth race of the Playoffs, and final race of the Round of 12.

 Report

 Background

 Kansas Speedway, the track where the race was held.

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and it currently hosts two annual NASCAR race weekends.
-The Verizon IndyCar Series also raced at here until 2011.
-The speedway is owned and operated by the International Speedway Corporation.
+The speedway is owned and operated by NASCAR.